verdaux/BookNotes/Vocab Lab/A fine balance.md

 - [ ] Mollify - earn the goodwill of.
 Cause to be more favorably inclined.
 - [ ] Insolence - The trait of being rude and impertinent; inclined to take liberties
 - [ ] Sheepish - Suggestive of a sheep in timidity/meekness/docile
+- [ ] Scowl - facial expression of displeasure or dislike.